accelerateatlanta/hack-2022/README.md

 # Hello World

 Welcome to Accelerate Atlanta!
 This hackathon will kickoff in person from 9 am - 8 pm Dec 3rd - 8 am - 4pm Dec 4th at the Atlanta Blockchain Center.
 Participants can also join virtually.
-Hackers will have 2 weeks following the hackathon to submit their final project.
+Hackers will have 2 weeks following the in person event to submit their project.
+Anyone can participate in this hackathon regardless of location, but the scope of their project should benefit local Atlanta communnities.

 ## WTF is Koii?